-For all projects awarded DCA-administered federal fundingHOME Loans, DCA will commission an appraisal prepared in accordance with DCA policies.
-DCA and may also commission an appraisal for a tax credit only other projects in order to confirm that the proposed purchase price is reasonable and the valuation assumptions within the application are valid.
+For all projects awarded HOME Loans, DCA will commission an appraisal prepared in accordancewith DCA policies.
+DCA and may also commission an appraisal for a tax credit only other projects in-

-DCA will charge Applicants with such federal funding HOME Applicants will be charged a fee equal to the cost of the appraisal report.
-The fee will be due on the date specified in the HOME-commitment letter.
-The commissioned appraisal reports must include the "as is" value, "as built/as complete" (encumbered) value, and "as built/as complete" (unencumbered) value of the proposed subject property as well as the tax credit value.
+DCA will charge HOME Applicants will be charged a fee equal to the cost of the appraisal report.
+The fee will be due on the date specified in the HOME commitment letter.
+The commissioned appraisal reports must include the "as is" value, "as built/as complete" (encumbered) value, and "as built/as complete " (unencumbered) value of the proposed subject property as well as the tax credit value.
 The "as is" value must delineate the value of the land and building.
 The appraisal must conform to USPAP standards.
 The appraisal will provide an estimate of the unrestricted market value (unencumbered) of the property at loan maturity.